 Phone: 888-785-2283 or 509-785-2283

-Sun Mountain Lodge is perched above Patterson Lake in the Methow Valley in Central Oregon.
+Sun Mountain Lodge is perched above Patterson Lake in the Methow Valley in north central Washington.
 While it's not easy to get to (it's four hours from Seattle), it offers spectacular views of the jagged northern Cascades.
 Recreational opportunities include cross country skiing, hiking, boating, and horseback riding.

 Address: P.O.
 Box 1000, Winthrop, Washington 98862